shell-raiser/Qiskit-Developer-Certification-Notes-and-Code/README.md

 Some things I did while preparing for the certification

 ---
+## Read the `Prep advice doc breakdown.ipynb` for a good starting point
+---
 ### Coding with Qiskit, the YT series
 Following tutorials from the series [🖥 Qiskit Algorithms - Coding with Qiskit Season 2](https://youtube.com/playlist?list=PLOFEBzvs-VvrhKYASly1BXo1AdPyoCsor) and [💻 Qiskit Foundations - Coding with Qiskit Season 1](https://youtube.com/playlist?list=PLOFEBzvs-Vvp2xg9-POLJhQwtVktlYGbY)